 Sometimes prospective customers waste too much time using their current provider/solution and want to use their time more efficiently.
 Customers want to make the most of their time to avoid frustration.
-Some examples of productivity pain points are:
+Some customer pain points examples of productivity are:

 - Inconvenience in using the product